 Travel Industry insights

 Now, the above study was published in 2016.
-Whats so fascinating about it is that four years ago there was already such a high use of online portals when booking accommodation.
+What’s so fascinating about it is that four years ago there was already such high usage of online portals when booking accommodation.
 I think we have changed to use online sources even more than this study shows, and the Lonely Planet books and travel agents’ phones are slightly dusty in 2020.
 I daresay that Tripadvisor has also taken a massive hit since this was published.
 An obvious insight, but an interesting one nonetheless.

 Using the insights above we have been able to double, quadruple, and completely change travel businesses to generate their revenue from prominent online sources as SEO.